JakeWharton/ActionBarSherlock/README.md

 action bar handlers for [GreenDroid][5]* and [Android-ActionBar][6].
 These are located in the `samples/` folder of this repository.

+There is also a port of the Shakespeare fragments demo from the Android 3.0 API demos which has been converted to use this library for more of a real-world implementation.
+It depends on the Android-ActionBar library as well.

 In order for these sample applications to properly work, the respective library that they depend on needs to be cloned in the same parent folder as this one.